WouterJ/mockery/docs/01-INSTALLATION.md

 ## Git

-The git repository hosts the development version in its master branch.
-You can install this using Composer by referencing dev-master as your preferred version in your project's composer.json file as the earlier example shows.
+The Git repository hosts the development version in its master branch.
+You can install this using Composer by referencing `dev-master` as your preferred version in your project's `composer.json` file as the earlier example shows.

 You may also install this development version using PEAR: